Fee Rates

 With cheap, you get what you pay for – typically superficial (if any) real financial planning, conflicted implementation, cookie cutter approaches, a lack of proactivity, limited responsiveness, limited scope, limited depth of thinking, limited expertise, and people who usually owe their allegiance to a third party and often don’t really know you.

-Each client is unique, so fees must be determined by each situation.
-Prospective clients receive an outline of the services to be provided and the associated fees.
+Each client is unique, so fees must be determined by each situation, however, they are not a mystery.
+There are no surprises or hidden fees.
+Prospective clients receive a written outline of the services to be provided and the associated fees.
+Clients receive a detailed written fee calculation before being billed.
+Once charged, the fees are shown clearly and prominently on client statements.

 Clients with more than $1,000,000 in investment assets, regardless of what types of accounts are owned or at which financial institutions the accounts are held, pay us less than 1% per year.
 “Investment assets” are things such as stocks, bonds, options, mutual funds, ETFs, REITs, closed-end funds, UITs, and all types of deferred annuities.
 (We do not count real estate holdings or personal assets like furnishings, cars, and jewelry).